5 Types of Clinical Decision Support Systems: Which One Fits Your Hospital? [2026]

 For example, some AI clinical decision support systems may require extensive integration with structured and unstructured data sources, whereas rule-based systems may be easier to implement.
 By understanding the specific requirements of different CDSS types, CMIOs and CIOs can avoid potential integration pitfalls, ensuring that the decision support system is implemented smoothly without disrupting other operational functions.

-IV.
+III.
 Core Types of Clinical Decision Support Systems

 A. Knowledge-Based Systems